divyasharma0304/Restaurant-Billing-Management-System/README.md

 # Restaurant-Billing-Management-System

 “Restaurant Billing Management System” has been designed to computerize the following functions that are performed by the system:
-	User Interface
-	Admin interface
-	Login and register both options for user
-	Login option for Admin
-	Password update for user
-	Food ordering
-	Bill generation
-	Bill emailing as attachment
-	Editable menu (by Admin only)
-	Discount coupons
-	OTP verification

-Technologies Used:
+User Interface, Admin interface , Login and register both options for user, Login option for Admin, Password update for user, Food ordering, Bill generation, Bill emailing as attachment, Editable menu (by Admin only), Discount coupons and OTP verification.

+TECHNOLOGIES USED:

 Front End:
 •	Apache NetBeans IDE 13
 •	Canva (for GUI background)